robertorcosta/azure-docs.pt-br/articles/migrate/how-to-set-up-appliance-hyper-v.md

 ### <a name="verify-appliance-access-to-azure"></a>Verificar o acesso do dispositivo ao Azure

-Verifique se a VM do dispositivo pode se conectar a URLs do Azure para nuvens [públicas](migrate-appliance.md#public-cloud-urls) e [governamentais](migrate-appliance.md#government-cloud-urls) .
+Verifique se a VM do dispositivo pode se conectar às URLs do Azure para as nuvens [pública](migrate-appliance.md#public-cloud-urls) e [governamental](migrate-appliance.md#government-cloud-urls).

 ## <a name="configure-the-appliance"></a>Configurar o dispositivo